signebedi/signebedi.github.io/_posts/2025-03-12-how-i-take-notes.md

 If most of what you know about law school comes from television, then you'll be forgiven for believing that law school is mostly about producing legal practitioners.
 There’s lots of reasons why this may be the case: legal practice comes with wealth, prestige, and a direct impact on the lives of your clients and society writ large.
 However, legal practitioners also are simultaneously legal thinkers, especially those who are in roles where they need to conduct legal research to properly advise their clients.
 Plenty of practicing lawyers engage in outside research and publish this research in their free time, too.
 Likewise, appellate judges, clerks, and attorneys are all engaging in legal thinking to establish legitimate legal standards, argue their cases, and make sense of the law.

 Given that there's so much scholarship involved in legal practice, we might ask whether law school primarily about producing practicing lawyers or producing legal thinkers.
 Robin West’s essay is striking in its claim that to become a competitive legal scholar, one need only write a law review article and take some interdisciplinary classes.
 Other than that, you’re free to take other classes as usual in law school.
 Does that make it sound like law schools are primarily focused on legal practice?
 Of course, there is also a secondary issue of academic performance - law faculty postings are hotly contested.
 Likewise, the student experience will vary from law school to law school, as some institutions and their faculty might have a greater focus on practical rather than theoretical pursuits.
-But what West’s essay suggests is that law school is more than a little bit oriented toward legal thought, not just legal practice.<d-footnote>though this is sometimes a point of critique, see eg. Sullivan et al. (2007)</d-footnote>
+But what West’s essay suggests is that law school is more than a little bit oriented toward legal thought, not just legal practice.<d-footnote>Though this is sometimes a point of critique, see eg. Sullivan et al. (2007)</d-footnote>

 #### II.
 Competing Goals and the Slip Box Method